Quite frankly a number of times in [Lee’s] career he debates getting out of the Army to pursue other interests.

 A BETTER PEACE welcomes Paul Springer to the studio to discuss the influence of the West Point class of 1829.
 Springer joins our Editor-In-Chief Jacqueline Whitt to examine the unique experiences of this cohort, and how it influenced, not only their development as leaders, but several generations of officers to follow.
 Many of these men impacted the country not only through their military service, but also as captains of industry and through civil service as well.

 Paul Springer is a Professor of Comparative Military History at the Air Command and Staff College.
-Jacqueline E. Whitt is Professor of Strategy at the U.S. Army War College and the Editor-in-Chief of WAR ROOM.
+Jacqueline E. Whitt is an Associate Professor of Strategy at the U.S. Army War College and the Editor-in-Chief of WAR ROOM.
 The views expressed in this presentation are those of the speakers and do not necessarily reflect those of the U.S. Army War College, U.S. Army, or Department of Defense.

 Photo Description: Image of United States Military Academy aka West Point stamp, 5-cents, Issued: May 26, 1937